riesacassano/Scramble_Music/readme.md

 ## Analysis order

+Data processing scripts (described above) need to be run prior to any of the analysis notebooks described below.

 Each analysis notebook (`.Rmd` files) are meant to stand on their own, so they can be run in any order.
-However,
+However, (E3 exception)

 ## Experiment 1 (Memory)